i-brnrd/patchLSD/TASK.md

 ## Patches/ Reward Data
 The raw patch reward schedules were taken directly from data provided by Marco Wittman.
-The raw data can be found [here](/Assets/Resources/RewardData/) ( see also [plots](/Assets/Resources/Literature/MarcoRR.html) of the patch reward rates).\
+The raw data can be found [here](/Assets/Resources/RewardData/) (also there are [plots](/Assets/Resources/Literature/MarcoRR.html) of the patch reward rates provided).\
 The reward schedules were generated from 18 reward rate curves using the iterative method described in the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a> (we did not re-generate these for this project).
 There were 18 reward rate curves from each of which 5 [raw patch reward schedules](/Assets/Resources/RewardData/) were generated, giving a total of 90 patches.\
 Two points to note:
 * In the [datasets](/Assets/Resources/RewardData/), the maximum reward $R_{max} = 0.35$.
 On [load](/Assets/Scripts/GameData.cs) we linearly scale rewards from $0-1$, so $R_{max}$ corresponds to a full box of [gold bars](/Assets/Scripts/Box.cs).
 It is these max normalised values that are written out as behavioural data.